Find out what you should eat for breakfast if you walk in the gym to get good results

-> It is important that you opt for carbohydrates as little refined as possible here, so that you start the day with good energy levels, and not ready to go back to bed full of sleep.
+It is important that you choose the least refined carbohydrates possible here, so that you start the day with good energy levels, and not ready to go back to bed full of sleep.

-> If you don’t like oatmeal, you can use another type of cereal in this meal to your liking.
+If you don't like oats, you can use another type of cereal in this meal that you like.

-> You also have wholemeal bread, which although it is a lower option than the previous ones, is still a valid choice.
+You still have the whole grain bread, which although it is a lower option than the previous ones, it is still a valid choice.

-> How much carbohydrates should you use for breakfast?
+How much carbohydrate should you use for breakfast?

-> The amount depends on your goal, where if you’re trying to gain weight you can include a higher dose, while if you’re trying to lose weight you can reduce it.
+The amount depends on your goal, in which if you are trying to gain weight you can include a higher dose, while if you are trying to lose weight you can reduce it.

-> Also pay attention to your reaction to carbohydrates, as more sensitive people are likely to become drowsy with high amounts, and therefore it will make sense to reduce their intake at this point, and increase fats.
+Also pay attention to your reaction to carbohydrates, as more sensitive people tend to get drowsy with high amounts, so it will make sense to reduce your intake at this point, and increase your fats.

-> Fats are a good addition if you’re trying to gain weight, but even if you’re trying to lose, you can include some fats here, especially if you’re cutting back on carbohydrates.
+Fats are a good addition if you are trying to gain weight, but even if you are trying to lose weight, you can include some fats here, especially if you are cutting back on carbohydrates.

-> - Peanut butter
+- Peanut butter

 If you are trying to gain weight, adding peanut butter to your breakfast will significantly increase calories, in a simple and tasty way.